JeremyDudet/agent-test/README.md

 # AI-Powered Expense Tracker

-An intelligent command-line expense tracking application that uses GPT-4 to detect expenses from your natural language input.
-As you type, the agent identifies potential expenses and builds a queue of proposals for you to review and approve before they're added to your database.
+This project demonstrates the implementation of multi-agent workflows using LangGraph, with an expense tracking use case.

+The application is an multi-agnt workflow that:

+Processes natural language inputs to detect and categorize expenses Handles relative date references (e.g., "yesterday", "last week") Maintains conversation context for fluid interactions

+The current CLI implementation serves as a prototype for future expansions

 ## Features